Reverse isoperimetric inequalities for Lagrangian intersection Floer theory: Introduction

 \subsection{Results and strategy of proof}

 The results that we prove and the method of proof follow closely that of \citeauthor{duval2016result}~\cite{duval2016result}.
 Let $(X, \omega, J, g)$ be a 2n-dimensional almost K\"ahler manifold.
-Let $S$ be a Riemann surface with marked boundary points whose boundary arcs are labelled by the collection of embedded Lagrangian submanifolds $\{L_i\}_{i=1}^j$. \begin{mainthm} Let $B$ be small neighborhood of $\cup_{ij} L_i\cap L_j$, and suppose that the intersections of $L_i\cap L_j$ are pairwise disjoint and locally standard (see Definition~\ref{def:locallyStandard}).
-There exists constants $K>0$ and $s_0>0$ so that, for any $J$-holomorphic curve $u:S\to X$ sending the boundary arc $C_i$ of $\del S$ to $L_i$, $1\leq i\leq j$, and for any $s<s_0$, we have that
+Let $S$ be a Riemann surface with marked boundary points whose boundary arcs $\{C_i\}_{i=1}^m$ are labelled by the collection of embedded Lagrangian submanifolds $\{L_i\}_{i=1}^m$.

+We will need to restrict ourselves to Lagrangian submanifolds intersecting nicely.
+More precisely, we require that every point in $L_i\cap L_j$, $i\neq j$, is in a chart $\phi:\C^n\to M$ preserving both the symplectic and almost complex structure and sending $\sqrt{-1}\R^n$ to $L_i$ and $\R^{n-k}\times\sqrt{-1}\R^k$ to $L_j$.
+Here, we identify $\C^n$ with $\R^n\times\sqrt{-1}\R^n$.
+We call such intersections locally standard,~---~we refer the reader to Subsection~\ref{subsec:localModels} below for details and examples where this happens.